States That Require Law Enforcement Officers to Wear Body Cameras

 Why Mandates Are Being Put in Place

-The US has been in the lines of fire in recent years, due to the world and domestic events in the media.
-For example, news outlets have criticized the conduct of police officers, both in terms of their response speed and their ability to make difficult choices when faced with an angry, scared, or innocent civilian.
-Namely, the public outcry about such events as BLM and school shootings has sparked a debate about gun laws, police efficacy, and the need for holding everyone accountable for their profession and their duty.
-In response to civilian videos being populated over the internet, mandates are seriously being considered in each state so that each law enforcement officer can share their side of the story.
+News outlets have criticized the conduct of police officers, both in terms of their response speed and ability to make difficult choices when faced with an angry, scared, or innocent civilian in recent years.
+Namely, the public outcry about such events as BLM and school shootings has sparked a debate about gun laws, police efficacy, and the need to hold officers accountable for their profession and duty.
+In response to civilian videos being populated over the internet, states seriously consider mandates so law enforcement officers can share their stories.